 Under federal law, it’s your responsibility to make sure the plan is managed appropriately and meets the requirements spelled out in the Employee Retirement Income Security Act (ERISA).
 In particular, the plan must offer prudent investment options with reasonable fees.
 Plans that don’t can result in participant lawsuits.
-And, if the plan sponsor, business owner or administrator is found to have failed in meeting ERISA obligations, they can be held liable in a court of law.
+And, if the plan sponsor, business owner, or administrator is found to have failed to meet ERISA obligations, they can be held liable in a court of law.

 For these reasons, more businesses are looking for outside help meeting the legal obligations for their retirement plans.
 That help comes in the form of an investment fiduciary.